sendgrid/docs/source/API_Reference/Web_API/blocks.md

 {% endanchor %}
 {% parameters count %}

-  {% parameter start_date false 'Date must be in YYYY-mm-dd format and be before the end_date parameter.'
+  {% parameter start_date false 'Date must be in YYYY-MM-DD format and be before the end_date parameter.'
 'Optional date to start counting from.' %}
-  {% parameter end_date false 'Date must be in YYYY-mm-dd format and be after the start_date parameter.'
+  {% parameter end_date false 'Date must be in YYYY-MM-DD format and be after the start_date parameter.'
 'Optional date to start counting from.' %}
   {% parameter type false 'hard or soft' 'The type of bounce to count.' %}
 {% endparameters %}